Executive Director, Elementary Schools

 Both programs emphasize a cooperative learning environment in a small school setting and include instruction in all major subject areas similar to our other elementary schools.
 These programs will utilize an inquiry-based approach where children will learn critical thinking, problem solving, collaboration, communication, and adaptability skills, all of which support our Portrait of a Graduate.
 Each program offers two classes per grade, grades 1-5 (with the second 5th grade class at Emerson coming in 2024-2025).

-Magnet Lottery Applications for the 2023-24 School Year can be submitted
+The Magnet Lottery Application for the 2023-24 School Year is now closed.

 - For questions about Hanby's programs, please call Principal Caley Baker at (614) 797-7100 or email her at email@example.com.

 - Or, CLICK HERE to visit Hanby's webpage.

 Emerson Elementary hosts the World Cultures and Fine Arts (Grade 1-4) program.

 - For questions regarding Emerson's programs, please call Principal Chris Poynter at (614) 797-7080 or email him at firstname.lastname@example.org.